Hands-free crutches for lower-leg amputees

 - You are between 5’0” (152CM) and 6’6” (198cm).
 The iWALK2.0 is fully adjustable for a wide range of heights and leg sizes.
 If you fall outside of this range, iWALK2.0 might still work for you, but contact us for an individual assessment first.

 - You weigh 275 pounds (125 kg) or less and your maximum leg circumference is 27 inches (69 cm) or less (measurement taken as high as possible on the thigh).

 - Are willing to spend one to three days to become completely proficient in using the iWALK2.0 (we’ve seen cases where users get used to iWALK2.0 in 10 minutes, but everyone is different).

 There are exceptions to the guidelines provided above, so if you fall outside of those listed here, don’t be discouraged – just give us a call so we can discuss your specific circumstances.

-The iWALK2.0 is available in the UK from Peglegs UK for £174.95 including VAT and free delivery.
+The iWALK2.0 is available in the UK from Peglegs UK for £174.95 including free delivery.